ElectricDynamite/pastyclient-node/README.md

   , 443
   , { "ssl": true });
 ```
- The factory take three arguments.
+ The factory takes three arguments.
 The first argument is the REST servers `hostname`, the second is the REST servers TCP `port`.
  The third argument is an `options` object, that currently takes any of the following values:
   * "ssl": A boolean indicating whether or not the server will talk SSL/TLS.
   * "apiKey": If you have an API key for the REST server (in order to create users) you can specify it here as a string.